The Outsiders (novel): Museum and film locations

 The Outsiders House Museum opened in Tulsa, Oklahoma, on August 9, 2019.

 In 2009, hip-hop artist Danny Boy O'Connor discovered the house that was used for the Curtis Brothers' home.
 Moving forward O'Connor kept the thought of buying it, which he eventually did in 2016.
 O'Connor said he bought it sight unseen and that when he first went inside it was falling apart.
 With the help of friends, the Oklahoma Film and Music Office, the City Council, local businesses and individuals who volunteered the restoration started.
 After raising funds the house went through extensive renovations to restore it and maintain its authenticity from the film.
 A GoFundMe was set up for additional funds, notable donors include Jack White who donated $30,000 and Billy Idol.
 Also to raise funds, screenings of the film were organized that actor C. Thomas Howell attended.
-In 2016, the street signs on the corner were changed to "The Outsiders way" and "The Curtis Brothers Lane".
+In 2016, the street signs on the corner were changed to "The Outsiders Way" and "Curtis Brothers Lane".
 Since its opening, the museum now contains a collection of The Outsiders memorabilia.
 Aside from Howell, between its restoration and opening, other stars of the films visited: this includes Rob Lowe, Ralph Macchio, and Matt Dillon.
 For his efforts on preserving a cultural landmark O'Connor received a key to the city of Tulsa.

 In 2022, in Sperry, Oklahoma, the group Upward Sperry restored the now defunct DX gas station seen in the film.
 The group's president Gary Coulson said, "It's really growing.
 I almost hate to say, but it's almost like a cult following.
 They stream through here – what that does is get people here."
 With O'Connor they are planning to revitalize Outsiders nostalgia in Sperry.